-- The city is mainly an industrial and trading centre.
-A major tourist attraction is the 5-spired Church of Our Lady.
-Kalundborg is the traditional seat of the Lerche family, and here is their stately home (located in the outskirts).
+Kalundborg is on the northwestern coast of Zealand (Denmark's largest island) and is famous for the broadcasting transmitter and country's largest coal-fired power station.
+A major tourist attraction is the 5-spired Vor Frue Kirke (Church of Our Lady).
+The town is the traditional seat of the Lerche family and here is their stately estate (located in the outskirts).

 Kalundborg cruise terminal

 In April 2019 was officially inaugurated Kalundborg's new cruise terminal, which construction started in October 2017.
 The facility has capacity to handle/berth even world's largest passenger ships with a quay length of 500 m (1640 ft) and water depth 15 m (50 ft).
 The quay is also equipped with 150-ton bollards (short vertical posts used for ship mooring) and heavy rubber fenders (placed quayside at every 15 m).
 The terminal is easy to access, so tugboat assistance for docking vessels is not required.

 As the new terminal is located outside the town, complimentary shuttle bus service is provided for passengers and crew all day long during ship calls.
 The drive distance from the cruise port to downtown is ~10 min.